Pess1/GoProgramming/finproject/README.md

 Link to course page: http://terokarvinen.com/2020/go-programming-course-2020-w22/

-You can run this program in Linux by typing ./filematcher --f1 *file1 name* --f2 *file2 name* In Windows just type .\filematcher but otherwise the syntax is the same.
+You can run this program in Linux by typing ./filematcher --f1 *file1 name* --f2 *file2 name* You can add --i to enable img mode (Work in progress.
+Matches 2 same images 100% but struggles with similar images) In Windows just type .\filematcher but otherwise the syntax is the same.

 Sources I that helped me greatly: